 You can also get help paying for childcare for a child of 5 or over from:

 - any other school, if it’s outside school hours and on the premises

 If you live in England or Scotland

-You can only get help paying for childcare by a relative (for example a grandparent) if they’re both:
+You can only get help paying for childcare by a relative (for example a grandparent) if:

-- caring for your child outside your home
+- they’re a registered childminder and care for your child outside your home

 If you live in Wales or Northern Ireland